BU-Spark/ml-herbarium/Herbaria-Project-Outline.md

 Develop Automatic Tools to extract features from the specimens in order to create db records

-Goals: Handwriting Recognition and OCR
+*Goals*: Handwriting Recognition and OCR

 Marginal improvements to OCR are not necessary